jaqmol/teth/README.md

 Expressing everything as a (lazily named) class and scattering business logic throughout deep and poorly conceived inheritance trees, have rendered countless software-projects nearly unmaintainable.

-`Teth` takes a different path by simplifying the complex and providing affordance for explicit expression, to omit the potentially harmful:
+`Teth` takes a different path by simplifying the complex and providing affordance for explicit expression, to omit the potentially harmful.
+Aspects of Teth:

 - Test-Driven-Development with Functional-Reactive Programming
 - Entry Conditions and Computation Contexts